Gorenstein cohomological dimension and stable categories for groups: Abstract

 \section{Abstract}

-First we study the Gorenstein cohomological dimension ${\rm Gcd}_RG$ of groups $G$ over coefficient rings $R$, under changes of groups and rings; a characterization for finiteness of ${\rm Gcd}_RG$ is given; a Gorenstein version of Serre's theorem is proved, i.e. ${\rm Gcd}_RH = {\rm Gcd}_RG$ for any subgroup $H$ of $G$ with finite index; characterizations for finite groups are given.
-These generalize the results in literatures, which were obtained over $\mathbb{Z}$ or rings of finite global dimension, to more general rings.
-Moreover, we establish a model structure on the weakly idempotent complete exact category $\mathcal{F}ib$ consisting of fibrant $RG$-modules, and show that the homotopy category $\mathrm{Ho}(\mathcal{F}ib)$ is triangle equivalent to the stable category $\underline{\mathcal{C}of}(RG)$ of Benson's cofibrant modules, as well as the stable module category ${\rm StMod}(RG)$.
-For any commutative ring $R$ of finite global dimension, if either $G$ is of type $\Phi_R$ or is in Kropholler's large class such that ${\rm Gcd}_RG$ is finite, then ${\rm Ho}(\mathcal{F}ib)$ is equivalent to the stable category of Gorenstein projective $RG$-modules, the singularity category, and the homotopy category of totally acyclic complexes of projective $RG$-modules.
+First we study the Gorenstein cohomological dimension ${\rm Gcd}_RG$ of groups $G$ over coefficient rings $R$, under changes of groups and rings; a characterization for finiteness of ${\rm Gcd}_RG$ is given.
+Some results in literature obtained over the coefficient ring $\mathbb{Z}$ or rings of finite global dimension are generalized to more general cases.
+Moreover, we establish a model structure on the weakly idempotent complete exact category $\mathcal{F}ib$ consisting of fibrant $RG$-modules, and show that the homotopy category $\mathrm{Ho}(\mathcal{F}ib)$ is triangle equivalent to both the stable category $\underline{\mathcal{C}of}(RG)$ of Benson's cofibrant modules, and the stable module category ${\rm StMod}(RG)$.
+The relation between cofibrant modules and Gorenstein projective modules is discussed, and we show that under some conditions such that ${\rm Gcd}_RG<\infty$, ${\rm Ho}(\mathcal{F}ib)$ is equivalent to the stable category of Gorenstein projective $RG$-modules, the singularity category, and the homotopy category of totally acyclic complexes of projective $RG$-modules.